Big Results, Small Effort:

 COOKIES In a bowl, stir together the flour, cinnamon and salt.
 In a large bowl, use an electric mixer to cream the butter and sugar, then mix in the espresso-water mixture.
 Turn in the flour, mix until well combined.

-SQUIGGLE ICING In a small bowl, mix the espresso powder and water, then work in sugar.
-Transfer to a freezer bag, snip the corner just a little.
+SQUIGGLE ICING In a small bowl, mix the espresso powder and water, then work in the powdered sugar.
+Transfer the icing to a freezer bag, snip one corner just a little.
 Working from one corner to the opposite corner, squeeze out the icing in a zig-zag.
 Press an espresso bean into the icing.
-Let icing dry.
+Let the icing dry.

-STORE Arrange a single layer of cookies in a cookie tin, top with a sheet of waxed paper, then repeat.
-These cookies freeze well.
+STORE Arrange a single layer of cookies in a cookie tin with a tight lid, top with a sheet of waxed paper, then repeat.

 Adapted from an unknown source, the original name was "Mexican Coffee Crisps" and it turns up once or twice online but no source is named there either.